 Risk 1: COVID-19 has severely affected BYND’s Sales

-Without any doubt, the biggest risk factor affecting Beyond Meat’s business operation, and possibly the stock prices, would be the COVID-19 outbreak which has started since the beginning of 2020.
+Without any doubt, the biggest risk factor affecting Beyond Meat’s business operation, and possibly the stock prices, would be the COVID-19 outbreak which started at the beginning of 2020.

-According to this article, Beyond Meat’s revenue breakdown, the company’s foodservice channel revenue tumbled significantly to only $13.7 million in 2Q20, representing a year-on-year decline of nearly 60% compared to the corresponding quarter a year ago.
+According to this article, Beyond Meat’s revenue breakdown, the company’s foodservice channel revenue tumbled significantly to only $106 million in FY2020, representing a year-on-year decline of more than 30% compared to the prior year.

-The decline in the foodservice revenue has started in 1Q20 and persisted throughout the 1st half of 2020.
-Undoubtedly, the decline was largely driven by the COVID-19 disruption which has forced many Beyond Meat’s foodservice customers to temporarily close bars and restaurants.
+The decline in the foodservice revenue started in 1Q20 and persisted throughout the 2nd half of 2020.
+Undoubtedly, the decline was largely driven by the COVID-19 disruption which has forced many of Beyond Meat’s foodservice customers to temporarily close bars and restaurants.

-In addition, Beyond Meat’s international sales also plunged dramatically to $16.8 million in 2Q20, representing a year over year decline of 17% based on the same article.
+In addition, Beyond Meat’s international sales also plunged dramatically to $82 million in FY2020 compared to $98 million reported a year ago.

 Risk 2: Beyond Meat has never made a profit on a yearly basis

-Just like any other startups, Beyond Meat has never been profitable on a yearly basis.
+Just like any other startup, Beyond Meat has never been profitable on a yearly basis.
 In fact, the company has experienced net losses in almost every period since its inception.

 To make matter worse, Beyond Meat has anticipated that net losses will continue for the foreseeable future due largely to the increase in operating expenses as well as capital expenditure.